flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quickquotes/index.md

 cards:
   - order: 0
     body: >-
-      > ‘It was in his blood to be a soldier.
-He wanted to be a true American and fight for his country.’
+      > "It was in his blood to be a soldier.
+He wanted to be a true American and fight for his country."

       Linda Collins on the death of her nephew Sgt.
 Jason Mitchell McClary (24).
       The Army soldier died Sunday at a military hospital in Germany as a result